Landscape Construction Renovates Leaning Pine Arboretum Garden

 “In the original garden, seating-oriented visitors had their back to the fountain and faced away into the garden,” Ragsdale explained.
 “The new plan moved the path in and created seating focusing on the fountain.”

-Fourth-year landscape architecture students Emerson Goo and Jon Ngai cut concrete blocks for the retaining wall at the CAED shop
+1) Fourth-year landscape architecture students Emerson Goo and Jon Ngai cut concrete blocks for the retaining wall at the CAED shop 2) Gregory Overton, Jacob Radzinski and Dylan Reeder working with CAED shop staff on a concrete base for the bench

 While most landscape architecture professionals are not directly responsible for the construction of their designs, exposure to this design-build project is a valuable opportunity for students to learn about client reviews, budgeting, material selection, sustainability considerations, design documentation, construction techniques, and time management.
 By transforming their ideas from drawings to tangible landscape elements, students better understand related career opportunities outside the design studio, such as horticulture and construction management.